loyola-masters/HuggingFaceHub-Quick-Start/STEP-by-STEP_GUIDE.md

 2. **Authenticate with Hugging Face**
    - Create an access token on Hugging Face
       -   *Settings > Access Tokens*: Create new token, Write type
-   - Use `huggingface-cli login`, or from Python:
+   - Use `huggingface-cli login` and paste your token
+   - Alternatively, login from a Python script:
    ```python
       import huggingface_hub
       huggingface_hub.login(token=...)`